Changing

 Clarification

-When they are vague or have not given enough information, seek to further understand them by asking for clarification.
+When they use vague or unclear language, or when you just need more detail, seek to further understand them by asking for clarification.

 What exactly did you mean by 'XXX'?